31 Interview Questions and Expert Tips on How to Answer Them

 What to note:

 The interviewer wants to find out whether you have a plan for your career or you are just gliding along.
 Having a plan shows that you are ambitious and keen on your career progress as a candidate.
-You should ensure that you have a way of showing how the position you are interviewing for fits in your greater career plan.
+You should ensure that you have a way of showing how the position you are interviewing for fits into your career plan.

 11. What do you know about our company?